walmartlabs/thorax/README.md

 ### setCollection *view.setCollection(collection [,options])*

-Setting `collection` in the construtor will automatically call `setCollection`, so the following are equivelent:
+Setting `collection` in the constructor will automatically call `setCollection`, so the following are equivalent:

     var view = new Thorax.View({
       collection: myCollection